April 2011 Fukushima earthquake: Earthquake

+The occurrence of active normal faulting on the Pacific coastal area of Honshu, within a zone presumed to be under west-east compression, led to the suggestion that the Tohoku earthquake temporarily altered stress state around the epicentral area.
+However, a study of microearthquakes over the preceding several years demonstrate that the area has been subjected to long-term extension.

-The Fukushima Hamadōri earthquake was succeeded by a number of smaller tremors; that same day, at least 11 earthquakes of magnitude 3.5 M_{j} or higher were recorded near its epicentre.
+The Fukushima Hamadōri earthquake was followed by a number of aftershocks; that same day, at least 11 earthquakes of magnitude 3.5 M_{j} or higher were recorded near its epicentre.
 Of the series, the strongest registered at a magnitude of 5.5 M_{j} and occurred within 3.5 hours after the initial quake.
 A shallow magnitude 6.0 M_{w} (6.4 M_{j}) earthquake and several smaller tremors struck the region on 12 April.